Skip to content

 Purpose

-• Deliver high-frequency events (market data, orders, etc.) to multiple subscribers with minimal latency and zero allocations using the Disruptor pattern.
+• Deliver high-frequency events (market data, orders, etc.) to multiple subscribers with minimal latency and zero allocations on the hot path.

 • Provide backpressure handling via timeout-based publishing.